opea-project/GenAIExamples/ChatQnA/kubernetes/manifests/README.md

 - tgi-service: ghcr.io/huggingface/tgi-gaudi:1.2.1

 > [NOTE]
-> Please refer README [for Xeon](https://github.com/opea-project/GenAIExamples/blob/main/ChatQnA/docker/xeon/README.md) and [for Gaudi](https://github.com/opea-project/GenAIExamples/blob/main/ChatQnA/docker/gaudi/README.md) to build the opea images.
-These too will be available on Docker Hub soon.
+> Please refer to [Xeon README](https://github.com/opea-project/GenAIExamples/blob/main/ChatQnA/docker/xeon/README.md) or [Gaudi README](https://github.com/opea-project/GenAIExamples/blob/main/ChatQnA/docker/gaudi/README.md) to build the OPEA images.
+These too will be available on Docker Hub soon to simplify use.

 ## Deploy ChatQnA pipeline
 This involves deploying the ChatQnA custom resource.
 You can use chatQnA_xeon.yaml or if you have a Gaudi cluster, you could use chatQnA_gaudi.yaml.